webix-hub/docs/data/desktop/file_manager.md

 Webix File Manager is intended for viewing folders and files and navigating through them in a handy way.

-It allows you to perform all habitual operations with files, such as copying/pasting, deleting, moving and renaming.
+This tool lets you perform all habitual operations with files and folders (copy/paste, rename, delete), as well as drag-n-drop them.
-Besides, you can upload and download files, drag and drop files and folders and search a necessary file among folders.<br><br>
+What is more, it's possible to upload and download files and search for necessary files and folders.

+Apart from files, File Manager allows working with any kind of hierarchical data and can be easily integrated into a web app.

+<br><br>

 <img src="file_manager/front.png"/>